guyinatuxedo/ctf/defconquals2019/speedrun/s2/readme.md

 Full disclosure, I was not the one who solved this for my team (I was too slow).
 However I solved it after the competition, and this is how I did it (although I did this by hand, and some teams probably had auto-pwn tools to help them solve it quickly).

+Also for this challenge to work properly, you will be needing to use the libc version `libc-2.27.so` (Ubuntu 18.04) or adjust it to match your own libc version.

 Let's take a look at the binary:

 ```